cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 You can read more about this process in [Create an app](create-app).

-## Contributing to Cloud Carbon Footprint
+## Configuring the App Locally

+This option has more visibility and control over configuring the application, but requires a more manual setup process than using the create-app command.

-If you intend to make changes to the core project's packages or project documentation, then you can fork and clone https://github.com/cloud-carbon-footprint/cloud-carbon-footprint.
+You can fork and clone https://github.com/cloud-carbon-footprint/cloud-carbon-footprint in order to make changes to the core project's packages or project documentation.

 This will let you run the latest code off of the trunk branch, fix bugs or contribute new features, run test suites, etc.